 This is a combination of a motorbike and a gyrocopter.
 The designer used a Carver and built a foldable gyrocopter rotor on top of it.
 As long as there are low numbers of PAL-Vs flying they can use uncontrolled airspace and airports.
 Larger numbers would require special low level lanes near highways and small PAL-V ports where they can land.
 I wonder if municipalities will agree to that.

 Preproduction: maximum power is 230 hp with an astonishing fuel consumption of 36 l/h in flight at a gross weight of 910 kg.
 Even a C-172 can do better than that.
 Their production model (Liberty) now uses a Rotax 912iS and another engine but still uses 26 l/h.
 Expected delivery in 2020.
 So thats 20 years of development.

-Flew in 2009 and its a car with foldable wings.
+It flew in 2009 and its a car with foldable wings.
 It needs a fair amount of runway (1700') and has been flight tested ever since.
 The cockpit houses dual controls, car steering wheel and an cockpit like panel with instrumentation.
 The engine is a Rotax 912S and runs on normal car fuel (mogas).
 The FAA has it registered as a Light Sport Aircraft (LSA).
 Delays due to production design challenges and problems with third party suppliers has slipped possible delivery into late 2012 / early 2013.
 According to their latest press release, production should start in 2019.

 On March, 23th 2012 Terrafugia flew one of their production models on a short 8 minute flight at an altitude of 1400 feet.
 It has been quiet around this project until they presented another vision of a concept flying car early 2013.
 For the latest information, click here on the fact sheet 2018.

 2011-2015: Still in concept, there is only a small scale model.
 But they claim it can transfer between car and aircraft mode in 15 seconds.
 It uses electric drive in road-mode (heavy batteries?) and a piston engine for both road range extension and during flight.
 The aircraft was presented to the public at AERO 2015.